 Burkina Faso, a West African nation, has achieved constant annual growth of 5% in the past 5 years.
 Sound macroeconomic management mainly due to significant exports of cotton and gold has helped consolidate the country’s GDP.
-The government has liberalized the economy and introduced banking reforms to aid in foreign direct investments, the inflow of which is currently $167.4 million.
+The government has liberalized the economy and introduced banking reforms to aid in foreign direct investments, the inflow of which is currently over $500 million.
 Food processing, textiles, and import substitution are some industries that are promising for foreign investors.

 Currency: West African CFA Franc